 Benetrends is proud to have a long track record of helping small business owners leverage their 401(k) funding under the ROBS process.
 But not every ROBS provider is the same.
 Make certain you ask these important questions:

 For the best ROBS funding expertise, look no further than Benetrends Financial.
-We’ve been doing this work for decades and have a long track record – nearly 40 years - of helping business owners get the cash they need while keeping the plan in compliance.
-Schedule a consultation today to explore your options.
+We’ve been doing this work for decades and have a long track record – nearly 40 years – of helping business owners get the cash they need while keeping the plan in compliance.
+Schedule a consultation or see if you pre-qualify today to explore your options.